akosik/cachetests/README.md

 CMV  |  :+1:   |  :+1:   |   :x:   |   :+1:  |  :+1:   |   :x:   |  :+1:   |
 VTAR |  :x:    |  :x:    |   :x:   |   :+1:  |  :+1:   |   :x:   |  :x:    |
 SMEM |  :x:    |  :+1:   |   :+1:  |   :+1:  |  :+1:   |   :+1:  |  :+1:   |

+### Group 1 Issues

+No crashes.

+### Group 2 Issues

+The LRU test triggers a failed assertion in function `evict_get`.
+The same error is triggered with the GN test.
+It seems the cache fails when asked to get something not in the cache.
+That's a serious bug!

+### Group 3 Issues
+Group 3's program often fails with complaints about not being able to allocate any slabs.
+This is partly because we are testing with small cache sizes.

+### Group 4 Issues

+### Group 5 Issues

+### Group 6 Issues
+The LRU test triggers a invalid read in `link_list_top` causing a segmentation fault.

+### Group 7 Issues